Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 ### Typography
 - **Primary Font**: 'Roboto', taken from Google Fonts, is used throughout the website for its readability and modern look.
-- **Secondary Font**: 'Open Sans', also from Google Fonts, is used for headers to create a clear distinction between content areas.
+- **Secondary Font**: 'Open Sans', also from Google Fonts, is used to create a clear distinction between content areas.

 ### Imagery
 - All images were sourced from [Pexels](https://www.pexels.com/), [Pixabay](https://www.pixabay.com/), and [Unsplash](https://www.unsplash.com/).